Medical Leaves and Leaves of Absence

 Students may, with the approval of a dean and in consultation with their academic advisor, interrupt their Bowdoin education and take a leave of absence to pursue nonacademic interests for one or two semesters.
 The conditions governing a leave of absence are as follows:

 Students on leave of absence will be able to participate in course registration for the semester in which they are expected to return.
-Course registration instructions will be sent to their Bowdoin e-mail unless an alternative e-mail address has been provided.
+Course registration instructions will be sent to their Bowdoin e-mail.
 Students will be able to participate in the selection of housing via a proxy process and are free to visit campus without the Dean’s permission.
 While on leave, students are unable to compete in Bowdoin College athletic programs until after the last day of exams prior to the semester that they are scheduled to return.
 Students are permitted to submit applications for Off-Campus Study and for RA, proctor, or house proctor positions, and normal deadlines apply.
 Students are expected to return at the conclusion of their leave.
 Readmission is unnecessary, and individuals retain financial aid eligibility if they adhere to College deadlines.

 Medical/Personal Leave of Absence